 4. Most importantly, how did you benefit from your experience abroad?
 What did you learn about the culture of the country you visited?
 What did you experience while abroad that was most memorable?
 What was it like doing research in a foreign environment?
 Were there noticable differences in the field of research abroad than what you have experienced at the University of Kentucky?
 Was it more or less expensive than doing research in the United States?
 This could relate not only to money, but human resources (e.g., your time or availability of research materials and resources).

 Although we would like to hear about the research conducted, we are most interested in your reflections on your experiences abroad.

-Final reports should include a statement and signature from you abroad research mentor indicating that they have reviewed and approve of the paper.
+Final reports should include a statement and signature from you abroad research mentor indicating that they have reviewed and approved of the paper.

 The scholarships are the result of a new collaboration between EA and UGR to support experienced undergraduate researchers as they explore their academic interests abroad – with the support of their UK faculty mentors.

 “Research has no boundaries,” says Diane Snow, director of UK’s Office of Undergraduate Research, “A researcher’s interests can take them across this country, or across the globe to find answers.”